rabindra-harlalka/rabindra-harlalka.github.io/_posts/2018-06-09-hexdump-formatting.md

 For convenience, the format strings can be put in a file which can be passed to `hexdump` with option `-f` instead of passing them inline with `-e`.

-If the final offset needs to be printed at the end of the output like `hexdump -C` does, then an additional format string needs to be added (and indicated in the `hexdump` man page):
+If the final offset needs to be printed at the end of the output like `hexdump -C` does, then an additional format string needs to be added (as indicated in the `hexdump` man page):
 ```
 "%07_Ax_L[cyan]  "
 ```

-The final format file would like:
+The final format file would look like:
 ```
 # file: canonical
 "%07_Ax_L[cyan]  "